Toilet training your dog

 Most puppies like to go to the toilet somewhere natural, and bark or grass gives them an environment where they can pick up their scent from earlier.
 The most important thing is to keep their toilet area clean by clearing up any messes every day to encourage them to go back.
 Leftover mess in their toilet area can put them off, and they may look for other areas to do their business.

 For the first couple of weeks it’s your mission to take your puppy out to go to the toilet as soon as they wake up, as soon as they’ve had something to eat or drink, and every half hour while they’re playing.
-Remember to use their encouraging request and praise them every time they do what they’re asked.
+Remember to use their encouraging word request and always give them a treat and praise them each time they get it right.

 You’ll soon start to establish a pattern and get yourselves into a routine, and have a well-trained puppy at home.